kevbite/kevbite.github.io/_posts/2020-02-09-adding-errors-to-model-state-and-returning-bad-request-within-asp-net-core-3-1.md

 ## Respect the API Behavior Options

-From this we now should see that we should respect the API behavior options within out controller, that way if we ever wanted to globally change how the invalid model state responses are create, we only have one place to change it.
+From this we now should see that we should respect the API behavior options within our controller, that way if we ever wanted to globally change how the invalid model state responses are create, we only have one place to change it.